 There is never enough time in the day and there's always too much to do.
 It leaves you feeling mental fatigue and physical exhaustion.
 Whether you're an elite athlete, a shift worker, or a tired parent of young kids, you might be wondering: Which is worse, physical or mental exhaustion?
-Is mental tireness worse than physical?
+Is mental tiredness worse than physical?

 If you're exhausted in more ways than one, it's probably affecting your cognitive abilities, emotional stability, and physical performance.
 At Fatigue Science, when we talk about fatigue, we’re talking about cognitive fatigue.
 This mental fatigue leads to reduced alertness, reaction time, and effectiveness—all of which manifest in the form of sub-optimal physical performance.